orimdominic/task-cli-csv/README.md

 # cli-tasks-csv

-This project was done in trying to get better at Golang.
 The specifications for the project can be found at [goprojects/01-todo-list](https://github.com/dreamsofcode-io/goprojects/tree/main/01-todo-list)

 ## How to build
 > [!NOTE]